 The Development Committee supports the vision for the future of The Denver Waldorf School by generating powerful financial support and is responsible for supporting the development process, building community participation and generating financial support for the school.
 This committee is staffed by the Development Director.
 (Board committee)

 The Marketing Committee is responsible for supporting the process of conveying the vision of Waldorf education to prospective members of the community to facilitate a healthy, fully-enrolled school.
 The committee creates marketing strategies and materials to bring new families into the community.
 Through the work of this committee, the tenets of Waldorf Education can become more widespread throughout the Denver Metro area.
-This committee is staffed by the Enrollment Director, the Development Director and the Community Development Coordinator.
+This committee is staffed by the Enrollment Director, the Development Director and the Communications Coordinator.
 (Board committee)

 The Finance Committee sets financial policies, ensures that those policies are carried out, and provides the information required for sound financial decision making.
 This committee is staffed by the Business Affairs Director.
 (Board committee)